 Sicha Lake is a lake located in the Sicha Hai District in Beijing.
 This district is known as one of the most beautiful sections in old Beijing.
 The old Sicha Hai hutongs offer a rare glimpse of old China before modernization took over the country’s capital city, and the lake offers a beautiful natural destination for nature lovers.

-The Sicha Lake is near the hutong area at the Sicha Hai District.
-The Sicha Hai District is one of the most popular hutong areas in the city where the past and the present blends beautifully in one quaint historical place.
+The Sicha Lake is near the hutong area of the Sicha Hai District.
+The Sicha Hai District is one of the most popular hutong areas in the city where the past and the present blend beautifully in one quaint historical place.
 The area, which is located just outside of the Forbidden City, used to be an upper-class residential area and therefore has many grand buildings and remnants of the glory days of ancient Beijing.

 The hutongs near the Sicha Lake were built during the Yuan Dynasty over 800 years ago.
 This was around the time when the Mongolians made Beijing the capital city of the country.
-Beijing was called as Dadu during that time.
+Beijing was called Dadu during that time.
 The term ‘hutongs’ also came from the Mongolians themselves; it was taken from the Mongolian word ‘huttog’, which meant ‘well’.
 This is because when the Mongolians settled in Beijing, they dug out wells then built their houses around them.

 Just before the 2008 Olympics, the Beijing government invested in improving the hutong area in Sicha Hai.
 The alleyways were paved, making it easier for tourists to browse around the area.
 The old houses were also given new facades to create a well-preserved look and feel.